ersilia-os/olinda/README.md

         self: "KerasTuner", layers_range: List = [2, 4], max_epochs: int = 30
     ) -> None:
 ```
--  Reference library size: 100k compounds are used as the default number of literature reference compounds.
+-  **Reference library size**: 100k compounds are used as the default number of literature reference compounds.
 This can be reduced by adjusting the ```num_data``` parameter of the ```Distiller()``` class in ```olinda/distillation.py```.
 The current maximum precalculated descriptors available in the S3 bucket is for this 100k compounds.
 Additional compounds will be precalculated in future.

--
--  Class weighting scheme: Olinda assigns weights to compounds to address class imbalance based on the prediction scores.
+-  **Class weighting scheme**: Olinda assigns weights to compounds to address class imbalance based on the prediction scores.
 The pipeline counts the number of predicted actives/inactives, based on a prediction score threshhold of 0.5, and wieghts compounds according to the inverse proportion of the two classes.
 This can be disabled by assigning ```active_weight=1``` in ```olinda/distillation.py```:
 ```
 # inverse of ratio of predicted active to inactive
 y_bin_train = [1 if val > 0.5 else 0 for val in training_output["pred"]]